Product Life-cycle Portfolio Management as part of Oracle’s Innovation Management Cloud

 In summary, setting priorities and making business related decisions is part of what management tries to do on a regular basis.
 This isn’t usually a simple undertaking.
 By providing tools and repeatable processes, Oracle has made the overall problem simpler to resolve.

-Contact us for more information on Oracle’s Innovation Management solution.
+For more information on Oracle’s Innovation Management solution: